 Emergency messages can be put on the TargetVision system.
 The nature of an emergency message shall be made at the sole discretion of the Director of Media Services.

 Media Services is available to assist you with special media projects.
-Due to limited resources only a limited number of projects can be accepted per year.
+Due to limited resources, only a limited number of projects can be accepted per year.
 Media Services can offer assistance in the following areas:

 - Converting text to script and story boarding.

-- Contracting for commercial video production.
+- Contracting for live event video production.

 Media Services cannot make copies of copyrighted material without written consent of the copyright holder.
 REMEMBER: It is unethical and a violation of federal law to steal another's work through copyright infringement.